carolynvs/carolynvanslyck.com/_posts/2017-08-18-how-to-get-going.markdown

 into all the little automation tasks that make up your day.
 You don't have to come up with some great idea or project, just find existing code.

-This is how I learned Go!
-I tried to use the Docker Version Manager on my Windows machine and was saddened to discover that it was written in Bash.
+This is how I learned Go: I tried to use the Docker Version Manager on my Windows machine and was saddened to discover that it was written in Bash.
 Over the weekend, I rewrote it in Go and that started me on the path to discovering my inner gopher.